 Thinking of these as cultural differences lets you feel less offended.
 The behaviors aren’t directed at you.
 It’s not that he doesn’t love you or doesn’t care.
 He grew up in a different world, with a different frame of reference.

-You’ve heard it a million times but what does it mean?
+You’ve heard it a million times, but what does it mean?
 And, does it work?
 There are good books, podcasts, and videos about setting boundaries.
-Instead of talking about it, I’ll share some of our members stories.
-Let’s look at boundaries they set and the impact it had:
+Instead of talking about it, I’ll share some of our members’ stories.

-Action: Boundaries, Part 2 – Establish Some BASELINE Rules
+Boundaries, Part 2 – Establish Some BASELINE Rules

 This is another way of setting boundaries.
 Be clear.
 Be consistent.
 Members have had success when they used some of the following:

-If things are getting too heated, have a code word that means “let’s not have this fight right now, let’s talk about it later.”
+- If things are getting too heated, have a code word.
+Using your code word means, “Let’s not have this fight right now, let’s talk about it later.”
 (More on this below.)